 With more than 1.6 million users and managed assets of more than $6.5 billion, they operate a successful business in this market.

 Personal Capital delivers a host of free products, such as their investment management tools which can also be accessed via a handy app.
 Their free financial tracking tool is pretty good.
-It is quick and painless to link-up numerous accounts to this service and well worth a try.
-As a user of this service, you can link any existing accounts which will then allow you to keep track of your overall portfolio performance, net worth, overall retirement progress and fees.
-You can add bank accounts, IRA, 403(b), 401(k), taxable investments, mortgage, credit cards, and other investments such as the peer-to-peer lending services offered by Lending Club.
+You can link any existing accounts which will then allow you to keep track of your overall portfolio performance, net worth, overall retirement progress and fees.
+You can add bank accounts, IRA, 403(b), 401(k), taxable investments, mortgage, credit cards, and other investments such as the peer-to-peer lending services offered by LendingClub.

 One of the first points to note about Personal Capital is the rather high account management fees that come with the service.
-They charge 0.89% annually, which is much higher than robo-advisors like Wealthfront and Betterment.
+They charge 0.89% annually, which is higher than robo-advisors like Wealthfront and Betterment.
 It’s only when your account balance is at least $1 million do you get discounted rates.

 Who Is Personal Capital Suitable For?

 Personal Capital lends itself to those who prefer a hands-off approach to the management of their Investments.
 And, for those who are looking for assistance with tax optimization strategies.

 If you’re a DIY Investor who is looking for free tools to use to help you with your financial management strategy, the range of free services they offer is pretty impressive as well.